20100215/Automata-Theory-Coding-Exercises/README.md

 # Automata Theory Coding Exercises
- Compilation of exercises to simulate automata theory through GUIS implemented with C# and Windows Forms
+ Compilation of exercises to simulate automata theory through GUIs implemented with C# and Windows Forms